TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

      * Bugfix: prep talk markers would show even if the destination unit was dead.
      * Big overhaul of prep talk markers to improve performance.
 I feel like there's still room for improvement on the cleanliness side. v3.6.1.
 Bugfix: prep talk markers won't show if either the src OR dest unit are dead.
+4/16/2024: v3.7.
+Markers are removed when combat starts.
+If applicable, markers show again at the start of canto.